On the Total CR Twist of Transversal Curves in the 3-Sphere: The CR twist of a critical curve

-\begin{remark} The map $\xi$ is injective and $\Xi$ has a {cusp at $\xi([(1,1)])=(\frac{4}{5}(\frac{6}{5})^{2/3},-\frac{48}{5}))$.} It is regular elsewhere.
+\begin{Remark} The map $\xi$ is injective and $\Xi$ has a cusp at $\xi([(1,1)])=\big(\frac{4}{5}\big(\frac{6}{5}\big)^{2/3},-\frac{48}{5}\big)$.
+It is regular elsewhere.
 In addition, $\Xi$ has a horizontal inflection point at ${\xi([(0,1)])}=(0,-9)$.
-Let ${\rm J}_{\xi}$ be the interval $(\arctan(n_*),\arctan(n_*)+\pi)\approx (-0.625418,2.51617)$.
-Then, $\widetilde{\xi}:t\in {\rm J}_{\xi}\to \xi(\cos(t),\sin(t))\in \Xi$ is another parametrization of $\Xi$.
+Let~${\rm J}_{\xi}$ be the interval $(\arctan(n_*),\arctan(n_*)+\pi)\approx (-0.625418,2.51617)$.
+Then, $\widetilde{\xi}\colon t\in {\rm J}_{\xi}\to \xi(\cos(t),\sin(t))\in \Xi$ is another parametrization of $\Xi$.
 The inflection point is $\widetilde{\xi}(\pi/2)$.
-The ``negative part" $\Xi_-=\Xi\cap \{{\bf c}\in \R^2 \mid c_1<0\}$ of $\Xi$ is parametrized by the restriction of $\widetilde{\xi}$ to $\hat{{\rm J}}_{\xi}=(\pi/2,\pi +\arctan(n_*))$.
-The left picture of Figure \ref{FIG1} reproduces the separatrix curve (in black); the negative part of the separatrix curve is highlighted in dashed-yellow.
-The cusp is the red point and the horizontal inflection point is coloured in green. \end{remark}
+The ``negative part" $\Xi_-=\Xi\cap \big\{{\bf c}\in \R^2 \mid c_1<0\big\}$ of $\Xi$ is parametrized by the restriction of $\widetilde{\xi}$ to $\hat{{\rm J}}_{\xi}=(\pi/2,\pi +\arctan(n_*))$.
+The left picture of Figure~\ref{FIG1} reproduces the separatrix curve (in black); the negative part of the separatrix curve is highlighted in dashed-yellow.
+The cusp is the red point and the horizontal inflection point is coloured in green. \end{Remark}

-\begin{defn} The (open) \emph{upper and lower domains} bounded by the separatrix curve $\Xi$ are denoted by ${\mathcal M}_{\pm}$.
-In Figure \ref{FIG1}, the upper domain $\mathcal{M}_+$ is coloured in three orange tones: orange, dark-orange and light-orange; the lower domain $\mathcal{M}_-$ is coloured in two brown tones: light-brown and brown. \end{defn}
+\begin{Definition} The (open) \emph{upper and lower domains} bounded by the separatrix curve $\Xi$ are denoted by ${\mathcal M}_{\pm}$.
+In Figure~\ref{FIG1}, the upper domain $\mathcal{M}_+$ is coloured in three orange tones: orange, dark-orange and light-orange; the lower domain $\mathcal{M}_-$ is coloured in two brown tones: light-brown and brown. \end{Definition}